AlexGeControl/Visual-Inertial-Odometry/workspace/assignments/11-vio-introduction/README.md

 The solution is available at (click to follow the link) [here](01-rotation-update/rotation_update.cpp)

+`Note`: The actual computation happens inside `Sophus::SO3`, during initialization the input quaternion has already BEEN NORMALIZED.
+So no extra normalization is needed.

 ```c++
     // generate random rotation matrix:
     RandomAngle random_angle(-M_PI, +M_PI);